 Blyth Wildlife Rescue, also known as Northumbria Wildlife Rescue is a dedicated wildlife rescue service working right across Newcastle Upon Tyne and Northumberland, dealing with over 3000 queries every year with the help of over 30 volunteers

-Originally founded back in Summer 2006, Blyth Wildlife Rescue now takes in around 450 animals, both wild and domestic, and deals in excess of 1,600 calls for advice and emergencies every year.
+Originally founded back in Summer 2006, Blyth Wildlife Rescue now takes in over 1000 animals, both wild and domestic, and deals in excess of 3,000 calls and for advice and emergencies every year.

 Many of our patients are rehabilitated in the homes of our members, who care for each patient through to the final stages of the animal’s release back into the wild.
 The charity also operates a small hospital setup where voluntary staff work with patients requiring intensive care and treatment before being moved out into foster care and then released into the wild.